bellaalo/sample-docker/README.md

     sudo chmod 777 /var/run/docker.sock
     ```

-- Build and run your application using Docker containers:

-    ```bash
-    docker build -t netflix .
-    docker run -d --name netflix -p 8081:80 netflix:latest

-    #to delete
-    docker stop <containerid>
-    docker rmi -f netflix
     ```

-It will show an error cause you need API key
+we need to get the API Key from the movie database if not It will show an error cause you need API key

 **Step 4: Get the API Key:**